 This exercise is one of the most effective exercises for your shoulders.
 It can be done a couple of ways.
 Traditionally it is done with palms down.
 You begin with your arms extended in front of you while holding your band on both sides.
 Pull your band horizontal until your arms are out to your sides.
 Keep your shoulders down and back as pull the band apart.
 Squeeze your shoulder blades together.

 The second way you can do this exercise is with your palms up.
 Doing the pull apart this way you are working your rotator cuff more.
 Everything else is the exact same.
+You can purchase this type of band on Amazon.

 Band External Rotation

 This exercise helps you strengthen the rotator cuff area.
 Having strength and stability in these muscles is important for keeping your shoulders in place and working properly.
 When doing this exercise hold the band in both of your hands with your elbows close to your ribs.
 Your palms should be facing up, Next, open up your arms so you are pulling both hands away from your body, remembering to keep your elbows tucked into your ribs.
 Squeeze your shoulder blades back.
 Keep resistance in your band the whole time.
+These type of therapy bands can be purchased on Amazon

 This exercise helps strengthen your biceps, pecs, and abs which helps strengthen your core.
 For this exercise you sit on the floor with your legs extended in front of you with your back straight.
 Wrap the resistance bands around your feet and hold the hands of the bands.
 Your palms should be facing each other while you extend your arms straight.
 Pull your bands back while squeezing your shoulder blades together.
 Your arms should be close to your body.
 Hold this position for a few seconds before slowly releasing back to starting position.
+These tube bands can be purchased on Amazon.